LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In order to provide comprehensive documentation for the enduser, the source code is documented using Python-\href{https://peps.python.org/pep-0257/}{Docstrings} and the Python type annotations.
-The use of type annotations also simplifies further development, as modern (+ide)s can more reliably display possible methods to the user as an assistance. \ref{lst:pydocstring}
+The use of type annotations also simplifies further development, as modern (+ide)s can more reliably display possible methods to the user as an assistance.
+It is implemented in listing \ref{lst:pydocstring}.

 ```python {#lst:pydocstring caption="Documentation using Python docstring example"}
 # MRPDataVisualisation.py - example docstring